 As shown in Figure 2, how can local (private) host A initiate and maintain a TCP session with remote (public) host B?
-Host A first uses the Domain Name System (DNS) to find the public IP address for host B, and then creates an IP packet using host B's address as the destination address and host A's local address as the source, and passes the packet to the local network for delivery.
-If the packet was delivered to host B without any further alteration, then host B would be unable to respond.
-The public Internet does not (or should not at any rate!) carry private addresses, because they are not globally unique addresses.
+Host A will first look up the DNS to find the public IP address for B, and then create an IP packet using Host B's address as the destination address and Host A's local address as the source, and pass the packet to the local network for delivery.
+If the packet was delivered to Host B without any further alteration, then Host B would be unable to respond.
+The public Internet does not (or should not at any rate!) carry private addresses, as they are not globally unique addresses.